-Last Month I took a little weekend trip to Edinburgh, With a fab bunch of people who were great to spend the weekend with, The trip mostly consisted of drinking in little pubs listening to live music, laughing and eating lots of food.
-Whats not to love.
+Last Month I took a wee weekend trip to Edinburgh, With a fab bunch of people who were great to spend the weekend with.
+The trip mostly consisted of drinking in little pubs listening to live music, laughing and eating lots of food.
+What’s not to love.

-Brunching in Urban Angel was a dream: When we arrived on the friday after having a mooch around and going to the gallery, We were on a mission to find food
+Brunching in Urban Angel was a dream: When we arrived on the friday after having a mooch around and going to the gallery, We were on a mission to find good food,

 and heard good things about this place.
 If you hadn’t heard about it from someone else or looked it up online you probably wouldn’t find it, sat back from Princes